Discriminating properties of compactification in discrete uniform isotropic space-time: Introduction

 Finally, the method of a physical geometry construction, based on linear vector space, (for instance, construction of the Riemannian geometry) starts from some $n$-dimensional manifold $\mathcal{M}_{n}$, where the metric tensor $g_{ik}$ is given.
 The world function $\sigma $ is given by the relation

 where integration is produced along the geodesic $\mathcal{L}_{xx^{\prime }}$ , connecting points $x$ and $x^{\prime }$.
 There may be several geodesics, connecting points $x$ and $x^{\prime }$.
-In this case the world function $ \sigma $ appears to be multivalued.
-In this case the world function is a derivative quantity, and it may be multivalued.
-However, in a physical geometry, the world function is a primary quantity, it determines the physical geometry, and it cannot be multivalued.
+In this case the world function $ \sigma $ appears to be many-valued.
+In this case the world function is a derivative quantity, and it may be many-valued.
+However, in a physical geometry, the world function is a primary quantity, it determines the physical geometry, and it cannot be many-valued.

-To make the Riemannian geometry with multivalued world function (\ref{a1.7}) a physical geometry ($\sigma $-Riemannian geometry), one needs to turn the multivalued world function into single-valued one, choosing only one branch of the world function (\ref{a1.7}).
+To make the Riemannian geometry with many-valued world function (\ref{a1.7}) a physical geometry ($\sigma $-Riemannian geometry), one needs to turn the many-valued world function into single-valued one, choosing only one branch of the world function (\ref{a1.7}).
 Different choice of branches generates different world functions and, hence, different $\sigma $-Riemannian geometries.
-Thus, the $n$-dimensional manifold $\mathcal{M}_{n}$ with the metric tensor, given on it generates several $\sigma $-Riemannian geometries, if the expression (\ref{a1.7}) appears to be multivalued for some pairs of points $x,x^{\prime }$.
+Thus, the $n$-dimensional manifold $\mathcal{M}_{n}$ with the metric tensor, given on it generates several $\sigma $-Riemannian geometries, if the expression (\ref{a1.7}) appears to be many-valued for some pairs of points $x,x^{\prime }$.

-Construction of $\sigma $-Riemannian geometries by means of transformation of multivalued world function (\ref{a1.7}) into a single-valued world function is accompanied by appearance zero-variance for some points.
+Construction of $\sigma $-Riemannian geometries by means of a transformation of many-valued world function (\ref{a1.7}) into a single-valued world function is accompanied by appearance of zero-variance for some points.
 Of course, this mechanism of construction of a physical geometry with the zero-variance is not unique.
-However, this mechanism is interesting from the physical viewpoint, because the $\sigma $-Riemannian geometry with the zero-variance is obtained as a result of the compactification of the flat space-time geometry (for instance, compactification of 5-dimensional space-time geometry of Kaluza-Klein \cite{K1926}).
+However, this mechanism is interesting from the physical viewpoint, because the $\sigma $-Riemannian geometry with the zero-variance may be obtained as a result of the compactification of the flat space-time geometry (for instance, compactification of 5-dimensional space-time geometry of Kaluza-Klein \cite{K1926,V2005}).
 The zero-variance generates some discrimination mechanism, responsible for discrete values of the elementary particle parameters.
 In particular, compactification of the fifth coordinate in the Kaluza-Klein geometry leads to restrictions on the possible electric charge of the elementary particle.

 This paper is devoted to consideration of the procedure of compactification of the Kaluza-Klein geometry, which is accompanied by the construction of a discrimination mechanism, imposing restrictions on the value of the electric charge of the elementary particles.
 However, at first, we mention about influence of the multivariance upon the dynamics of elementary particles.